 Teams should prioritize consistency over scoring ability.
 The tortoise beats the rabbit.
 An overused parable, but it still holds a kernel of truth.
 Why?
 Because the tortoise, which plodded along consistently, beat the rabbit, which had hot and cold streaks.
 A hallmark of any successful team is consistency and reliability throughout the competition season and even across seasons.
+Sports dynasties are dynasties for the reason that they compete at a high level not for a couple games, but for multiple seasons.
 Without the power of consistency, it will be nearly impossible to win games, let alone a tournament.
 Too many teams fall into the pit of prioritizing scoring ability more than anything else, which is a grave error.
 In keeping with the first tip, to perfect one objective first, this practice will serve to increase consistency.
 While scoring ability should be a priority and objective when designing mechanisms, it is not everything in this game.
 We advise being consistent at low and medium scoring levels than inconsistently scoring at a high level.
 Focus on being able to do that one thing every single time throughout your matches, and you will begin to see how important consistency is.
 This tip is equally as important during alliance selections.
 Top teams will prioritize teams that are consistent far more than scoring ability.
 They are not afraid to look at teams who can't score much, but can contribute every time to the alliance score, rather than selecting a boom-or-bust pick.

-Build haphazardly $\rightarrow$ Build for reliability
+Build haphazardly \rightarrow Build for reliability

+Build for the worst case scenario, not the best case scenario.
 When building, teams often overlook a key principle: build for reliability.
-All too often, teams skimp on the quality of construction as well as materials, which leads to one of the most common reasons for broken robots: part failure.
+All too often, teams skimp on the quality of construction as well as materials, which leads to one of the most common reasons for unsuccessful tournaments: part failure.
 Teams also do not take into account the rigors of competition and build as if the robot will not encounter opposing robots.
 Sufficient driver practice will be able to better simulate in-game conditions and test the reliability of the robot.
 To remedy this problem, refer to the Materials Guide (page 42) to gain a better understanding of what materials are recommended for use.
+If possible, teams should build with redundancy in mind.
+For example, if one set of linear slides fails due to a wire snapping, having a second set will still allow the robot to operate instead of sitting dead in the water.
+Practically, doubling mechanisms, motors, and servos is a common method to build for redundancy.
 In addition, teams often forget to account for twisting or compression forces that may occur upon the mechanism.
 While we cannot give any specific recommendations, do keep in mind what forces the support structure of your mechanism must bear along the full range of motion, and account for what occurs when it might hit another robot/field wall/field.
 Building more robustly is always worth the time spent.
+However, it is good to think about the extra weight that results.
 Furthermore, a common cause of robot disconnect is wiring issues.
-Refer to the Wiring section (page 167) for more information; in short, make sure to plan ahead and leave space for wires, and use strain relief whenever possible.
+Refer to the Wiring section (page 173) for more information; in short, make sure to plan ahead and leave space for wires, and use strain relief whenever possible.
 All these tips combined will help your robot become more reliable, a key characteristic of all world-level robots.

-Fret about Design $\rightarrow$ Focus on Execution
+Fret about Design \rightarrow Focus on Execution